-The Foundation endowments consist of approximately 160 individual funds established for a variety of purposes.
-As required by accounting principles generally accepted in the United States of America (GAAP), net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based upon the existence or absence of donor-imposed restrictions.
+The Foundation endowments consist of approximately 200 individual funds established for a variety of purposes.
+As required by generally accepted accounting principles (GAAP), net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based upon the existence or absence of donor-imposed restrictions.